GoobisMoobis/GoobisBlog/_posts/2025-03-17-HowIMadeTheTerminal.md

 And now, the prototype of the terminal was done!
 It had no syntax highlighting, but had multi-line, and code execution!

-Eventually, WhiteTurtlr caught on to what I was doing.
+Eventually, WhiteTurtle caught on to what I was doing.
 He found (and I still don't know where) a syntax module.

 I unfortunately do not know the original coding of the syntax module, and WhiteTurtle doesn't remember where he found it.
 However, here is it's current version: